lishiyo/digital-twin-mem0/README.md

   -d '{"message": "do I like cats"}'
 ```

-2. Use the frontend UI to chat with your twin (recommended)
+2. Use the frontend UI to chat with your twin (recommended):

 Go to `http://localhost:8000/` where you should see:
 - the Chat UI, where you can start new conversations and chat there, your messages will be ingested and should be preserved across memories